14Si28/fly/intro_2_vehicle_control.md

 the air.
 To maintain the vehicle in the air we need to define aur model whiche needs to manage all the troubles due to air and around senarios.

+## Perfect is impossible
+We only control drone rotation rates, and these cause forces and moments of the drone, which cause translational accelaration and rotational accelaration.
+Here we can't control velocity and position hence we need to rely on accelaration.